MichaelELeonard/CryptoClustering/README.md

 <img src="Readme Pics/PCA Pic 2.png" width="581" height="248">

 The cluster results were added to the PCA DataFrame and it was used to produce a scatter plot below.
-In the PCA scatter plot the gold and blue clusters are produced similar results while the red and green clusters are to the right of the main cluster.
+In the PCA scatter plot, the gold and blue clusters are produced similar results while the red and green clusters are to the right of the main cluster.

 <br>
 <img src="Readme Pics/PCA Pic 3.png" width="436" height="186">